 Second, they have a Data Warehouse which deals with the integration of their companies attributes and measures in a disciplined way, which the entire organization can consume.
 This feeds everything from Field Level Reports, to Analytics, and Executive Dashboards.
 And this is what a data management backbone includes.

-Intricity can help you build a road-map to obtaining such a future.
-We’ve designed a low risk engagement which generates the foundational assets necessary to get that process started.
-I’ve written a whitepaper about this low risk engagement called “Phase 0”.
+Intricity can help you build a roadmap to obtaining such a future.
+We’ve designed a low-risk engagement that generates the foundational assets necessary to get that process started.
+I’ve written a whitepaper about this low-risk engagement called “Phase 0”.
 If you’d like to read it click here.
 Additionally, you can reach out to talk with a specialist at any time.